davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 ![redux-message-bus.png](doc/redux-message-bus.png)
 [_image from Yazan Alaboudi Redux talk_](https://slides.com/yazanalaboudi/deck#/46)

-3) Dependency Injection: By using the extraArgument option, we can inject the repository (for data fetching, etc.) or any other infrastucture dependency into the use case ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/shared/application/root.store.ts) and [here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.spec.ts)).
+3) Dependency Injection: By using the extraArgument option in the Redux store creation (using RTK configure store, [here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/shared/application/root.store.ts)), we can inject the repository (for data fetching, etc.) or any other infrastucture dependency into the use case ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.spec.ts)).
 4) Middleware for Side Effects: Redux Thunk handles side effects such as API calls.
-Therefore, our use cases are implemented as Redux thunks, providing more granular control over how Redux actions are dispatched, related to the side effects ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.ts)).
+Therefore, our use cases are implemented as Redux thunks, providing more granular control over how Redux actions (events) are dispatched related to the side effects ([here](https://github.com/davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/blob/main/src/exercice/features/create-exercice/create-exercice.use-case.ts)).

 ![react-redux-clean-archi.png](doc/react-redux-clean-eda.png)